YounessMoustaouda/youtube-digest-generator/README.md

-# youtube-digest-generator
+# youtube-digest-generator Flask web app
-A simple script to create summaries from youtube videos using OpenAI api
+A simple Flask web app to create summaries from youtube videos using OpenAI api.
+Subtitle data is stored in a sqlite3 database.